BarnardF/c2c-website/README.md

 ## Project Overview

-**BoomGom** is a South African Customer-to-Customer (C2C) e-commerce platform built with PHP, MySQL, HTML, CSS, and JavaScript.
+**BoomGom** is a Customer-to-Customer (C2C) e-commerce platform built with PHP, MySQL, HTML, CSS, and JavaScript and using Bootstap 5.
 It enables users to buy and sell items directly with each other in a secure environment.

 ### Key Features
 - User registration and authentication